kamathhrishi/kamathhrishi1.github.io/_posts/2020-11-08-Weakly Supervised Learning.md

 <p>Localisation</p>

-<p>There are several ways of leveraging weakly supervised learning to label datasets for segmentation and detection using an existing classifier.
+<p style="text-align:justify">There are several ways of leveraging weakly supervised learning to label datasets for segmentation and detection using an existing classifier.
 Annotating dataset for object
-detection has three steps 1)Region Proposal 2)Label regions 3)Region Selection 4)Label dataset 5)Train Localization network 6)Back to step 2).
+detection has these steps
+1. Region Proposal
+2. Label regions
+3. Region Selection
+4. Label dataset
+5. Train Localization network
+6. Back to step 2

 I would explain these individual components in some detail